How to look for records of... Bomb Census survey 1940-1945

 • casualty statistics

-BC4 forms give the number of casualties in an incident categorised as killed (K); seriously injured (S/I); or lightly injured (L/I) but do not give their names (see section 6 for advice on tracking down someone killed by name).
+BC4 forms also give the number of casualties in an incident categorised as killed (K); seriously injured (S/I); or lightly injured (L/I) but do not give their names (see section 6 for advice on searching for casualties by name).

-The BC4 form is often accompanied by a sketch map showing features such as the road layout, and the point of impact of the bomb.
-There is often also a traced copy of a section of a map which has been marked to show where a bomb fell.
-The map sheet reference is normally written on the BC4 form and/or the accompanying tracing.
+The BC4 form is often accompanied by a tracing of a map showing features such as the road layout, and the point of impact of the bomb.

-The bombs in each raid are numbered in sequence, both on the BC4 form and on the Bomb Census maps in HO 193.
+The bombs in each raid are numbered in sequence on the BC4 form.

-Bomb Census maps are in HO 193.
-The National Archives has maps and tracings for all of the London Civil Defence Region, but far fewer for provincial towns and cities.
-For London, The National Archives holds tracings that show where bombs fell, but does not have the underlying printed map.
+The National Archives has maps and tracings for all of the London civil defence region, but far fewer for provincial towns and cities.

 Some air raid incidents were followed up with a more detailed investigation.
-These files are in HO 192.
 There are over 1,000 files containing reports on specific towns or London boroughs which typically contain:

 • detailed technical report on the effects of the bomb and the extent of damage caused

-• analysis of the size and type of bomb, especially if new
+• analysis of the size and type of bomb

 • plans of buildings showing damage